qlu-lab/SUPERGNOVA/README.md

 Suppose you would like to calculate local genetic covariance between  autism spectrum disorder and cognitive performance.
 We'll need a few types of files:

 - **Summary statistics files:** We assume that the files are in the standard format that ``ldsc`` understands.
-If not, make sure to run them through the included ``munge_sumstats.py`` file or use the one included in ``ldsc`` (see [here](https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation#reformatting-summary-statistics) for instructions).
+If not, make sure to run them through the included ``munge_sumstats.py`` file under Python2.7 or use the one included in ``ldsc`` (see [here](https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation#reformatting-summary-statistics) for instructions).
 We also provide you with munged example GWAS summary data of [autism spectrum disorder](https://www.nature.com/articles/s41588-019-0344-8) and [cognitive performance](https://www.nature.com/articles/s41588-018-0147-3).
 Before using SUPERGNOVA, please remove all the SNPs with missing values in your GWAS summary data.
 You can download them by:

 ```
 $ mkdir ./data